nsg-ethz/autopower/server/README.md

 Autopower uses a PostgresSQL based database on both the client and server to store measurement and application data.

 The [Debian wiki](https://wiki.debian.org/PostgreSql) shows how to install PostgresSQL.
+On ETH infrastructure, you may want to ensure that PostgreSQL uses the correct, local user.
+The easiest way is to:
+1. Login as root
+2. Stop sssd: `systemctl stop sssd`. !!!DO NOT LOG OUT BEFORE SSSD HAS BEEN STARTED AGAIN!!!
+3. Install PostgreSQL (e.g. with `sudo apt install postgresql`)
+4. Restart sssd: `systemctl start sssd`

 After you have installed the server, create an user account for the server.
 Replace <password> with a secure password for the autopower user.
 ```bash
 sudo -u postgres psql -d postgres -c "CREATE USER autopower WITH PASSWORD '<password>';"
 ```